alexandredagher/Calendar/README.md

 # Calendar
-Java Project - Inheritance , Polymorphism
+Java Project for reading from a text file to import events into a calendar project implements inheritance and polymorphism.